Machine Learning Overview

 # Plot decision boundaries

-plot_decision_boundary(log_reg, X, y, 'Logistic Regression (Linear Boundary for XOR)')
+plot_decision_boundary(log_reg, X, y, "Logistic Regression Decision Boundary")

 Analysis